Jean-Francois-C/SAP-Security-Audit/README.md

 <i/> SAP Router </i>
 ```
-Module to launch a port scanner through an SAProuter.
+Module to launch a port scanner through a SAProuter.
-The module is available on modules/auxiliary/scanner/sap/sap_router_portscanner.rb and allows two types of working modes:
+The module is available on 'modules/auxiliary/scanner/sap/sap_router_portscanner.rb' and allows two types of working modes:
 * SAP_PROTO: Allows port scanning when S(ecure) entries are set in the SAProuter ACL configuration.
 * TCP: Allows port scanning when P(ermit) entries are set in the SAProuter ACL configuration.